microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

       * open the FHIRUpdates function, click Integration in the left navigation
       * click on Azure Service Bus (message) in the Trigger box, replace the contects of **Queue name** with **fhirupdates**
       * click save

 4. Restart both the Proxy **[prefix]pxyfa** Function App and the Sync Agent **{syncAppName}[number]** Function App

+## Troubleshooting
+For help troublshooting issues, see the [FHIR Sync Agent Debugging, Operations, and Maintenance](./Docs/Debug-Maintenance.md) page.

 ## Clean-up
 If you are not planning to continue with the other challenges, make sure to delete these to avoid cost in Azure